 21. Be Confident and Patient

-Finally, Posing People with Confidence is the key to get perfect snaps from your model.
+Finally, Posing People with Confidence is the key to getting perfect snaps from your model.
 Directing models and learning how to pose people is a natural talent; others will need to acquire the skill.
-Unfortunately, many photographers are learning through experience right alongside their models, and it can take something like years and shoot upon shoot to master.
+Unfortunately, many photographers are learning through experience alongside their models, and it can take years and shoot upon shoot to master.

 Give directions to your models that are clear, concise, and spoken confidently.
 The people you shoot will like this, as it can make them feel at ease rather than like they still need more help and just aren’t getting it right.